Tobs40/rust-voltorb-flip-solver/README.md

   <li>Grey means "useless" e.g. can't be a 2 or 3</li>
   <li>Note that for some modes yellow/gray squares don't make sense and thus aren't displayed
   <li>The windows title tells you about ongoing calculations, whether the constraints are consistent and so on</li>
   <li>Click on the left and right arrows to adjust the number of threads.
 More threads make it run faster but leave less for other programs.
-Reducing the priority in the task manager might be good alternative though</li>
+Reducing the priority in the task manager might be a good alternative though</li>
 </ul>

 Note: